Trail description from west (Excelsior Pass Trailhead) to east (Welcome Pass Trailhead):

 Travel east on The Mt.
-Baker Highway SR 542 approximately 7.5 miles from the Glacier Public Service Center.
+Baker Highway SR 542 approximately 7.5 miles from the Glacier Public Service Center in Glacier Washington.

 Trailhead Access 1, Excelsior Pass (Fee site)

 From Glacier, travel east on the Mt.
-Baker Highway SR 542 approximately 7.5 miles from the Glacier Public Service Center.
+Baker Highway SR 542 approximately 7.5 miles from the Glacier Public Service Center in Galcier Washington.
 The trailhead is next to highway on the left hand (north) side.

 Trailhead Access 2, Welcome Pass (No fee)

-From Glacier, travel east on the Mt.
-Baker Highway SR 542 approximately 11.5 miles from the Glacier Public Service Center at Milepost 45 and Forest Service Road #3060.
-Turn left (north) onto Road #3060.
+From Glacier, Washington, travel east on the Mt.
+Baker Highway SR 542 approximately 11.5 miles from the Glacier Public Service Center at Milepost 45 and Forest Service road 3060.
+Turn left (north) onto FS road 3060.
 This road is not signed and is easy to miss.
-If you drive past it, continue to the Department of Transportation station, turn around and Road #3060 will be your first right.
-Welcome Pass trailhead and parking are 1.5 miles from the highway, at the end of Road #3060.
+If you drive past it, continue to the Department of Transportation station, turn around and FS road 3060 will be your first right.
+Welcome Pass trailhead and parking are 1.5 miles from the highway, at the end of FS road 3060.

 Black bears frequent the area.
 Food and scented items need to be stored in a secure manner.